 If your organization uses, or wants to use, Reliability Centered Maintenance (RCM), you’ll need sure answers to the four questions below.
 Asking the questions shows great insight about the problems with implementing RCM.
-I was surprised to receive them, as the person who posed them was a student in our online RCM training course (see our webpage https://lifetime-reliability.com/training/online-training-courses/rcm-training-index/).
+I was surprised to receive them, as the person who posed them was a student in our Reliability Centered Maintenance (RCM) from Analysis to Implementation Online Training Course.
 How wise he was to foresee the troubles he would face when his operation tried to introduce RCM.

 Q2.
 Would it be needed that a culture of proactive maintenance should be instilled in work teams before launching an RCM program for it to be a living, sustainable program?
 Because if teams are accustomed to being reactive, the sudden shift to doing proactive tasks from RCM may not yield the expected result.

 Q3.
 If maintenance KPI’s e.g. MTBF, etc. have not considerably improved on implementing an RCM program, would the RCM program be seen as a failed project since it has not lived to expectations?

 Q4.
 Is RCM possible if a plant does not have an existing condition monitoring program?
 Since some schedules developed during the RCM analysis would include predictive maintenance.